fako/writing/main/plot1.md

 Plot Part 1: Hunt for the Monkey King
 =====================================

 An overview of important events in part one the main story.
+More details about people, places and things in [the setting](../setting/index.md)

 Introduction: Climbing the Tower